mhaack/mh-site/src/posts/2025-11-19-smart-home-update-2025-home-assistant-with-polestar-reolink.md

 ---
 title: "Smart Home Update 2025: Home Assistant with Polestar & Reolink"
-description: Complete Home Assistant 2025 setup overview featuring Reolink cameras, Polestar 4 EV integration, 15+ new ZigBee devices, Shelly switches, and Keba P30 charging station automation.
+description: Another year, another update.
+See how our Home Assistant powered smart home has evolved in 2025 with new automation insights, new camera system, and energy management tools.
 category: project
 tags:
   - home-assistant